oguzkaganyur/GBar/README.md

  2. Create SuspiciousCodePositions folder.

+ 3. Edit .sh files accordingly such that all given paths are right.

+ 4. Edit .java files under src directory such that all given paths are right.

- 3. Run compileAllVul4j.sh
+ 5. Run compileAllVul4j.sh
     - ```sh compileAllVul4j.sh```
     - to create project folders in D4J/projects

- 4. Run runGZoltarForAllVul4j.sh - make sure that loop contains all bug ids, if GZoltar does not work check step IV.
+ 6. Run runGZoltarForAllVul4j.sh - make sure that loop contains all bug ids, if GZoltar does not work check step IV.
       - ```sh runGZoltarForAllVul4j.sh```
       - Check the SuspiciousCodePositions/$bug_id$/sfl/txt/ochiahi.ranking.csv.
       - Whether it is filled or not + whether the first lines have values bigger than 0.

- 5. Run GBar with for loop extension
+ 7. Run GBar with for loop extension